Christian Walker Player Props: Diamondbacks vs. Tigers

-On Friday, Christian Walker (hitting .306 in his past 10 games) and the Arizona Diamondbacks play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
-First pitch is at 6:40 PM ET.
+On Saturday, Christian Walker (.372 on-base percentage in past 10 games, 53 points above season-long percentage) and the Arizona Diamondbacks face the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
+First pitch is at 1:10 PM ET.

-In his most recent game, he had two hits (going 2-for-5) against the Nationals.
+In his most recent game he had a one-hit showing (1-for-4) against the Tigers.

 Christian Walker Game Info & Props vs. the Tigers